-(15) Lease commitments
+(14) Lease commitments

-The Organization leases various office space, vehicles, and equipment under operating leases.
-Rent expense under these leases amounted to \$623,304 and \$628,043 in 2019 and 2018, respectively.
-A summary of approximate future minimum payments under these operating leases as of December 31, 2019 is as follows:
+The Organization leases various office space, and equipment under operating leases.
+Rent expense under these leases amounted to \$168,174 and \$623,304 in 2020 and 2019, respectively.
+A summary of approximate future minimum payments under these operating leases as of December 31, 2020 is as follows: